fabnavarro/SGWT-SURE/README.md

 the Stein’s Unbiased Risk Estimate (SURE) for signal denoising/regression on graphs using Spectral Graph Wavelet Transform Hammond, Vandergheynst, and Gribonval (2011).
-In particular, they allow to reproduce the simulations presented in De Loynes, Navarro, and Olivier (2019).
+In particular, they allow to reproduce the simulations presented in de Loynes, Navarro, and Olivier (2021).

 Installation
 ------------